 Yes, everyone is already betting on the Big Four, but history also suggests that we keep our eyes on a range of companies that none of us have heard of… yet.

 Just remember: the future is a very fast jet plane.
 Once you hear it, it’s already gone past.

-Austin McGhie is head of Sterling Strategy
+Austin McGhie is Sterling’s head of Strategy